[ MENU ]

 Highlighted Optimization

-Thumbnails: Enhance visual clarity by including key product features directly on the thumbnail.
-This will provide users with a quick overview of the product without requiring additional clicks.
+Thumbnail: Enhance visual clarity by including key product features directly on the thumbnail.
+This provides users with a quick overview product without requiring additional clicks.

 Tooltips: Provide detailed information through tooltips or zoom-in features, which should only appear when users narrow down their search criteria and seek more in-depth details.